What requirements must my services comply with to attract European tour operators?

 European tour operators increasingly demand sustainability from their suppliers.
-The primary focus used to be on environmental sustainability, such as pollution and waste, energy and water management.
-Recently, it has expanded to include social issues such as human rights and labour conditions.
+The primary focus used to be on environmental sustainability, like pollution and waste, energy and water management.
+Recently, it has expanded to include social issues like human rights and labour conditions.
 Tour operators usually anchor these values in their code of conduct with a Corporate Social Responsibility (CSR) policy.

 - Use this input to shape your own policy.
-Integrate sustainable practices into your product, such as efficient waste, electricity and water management.
+Integrate sustainable practices into your product, like efficient waste, electricity and water management.

 - Identify ways to have a positive impact on sustainability by developing projects or joining existing initiatives.
 Be innovative and creative.
 Cooperate with non-governmental organisations (NGOs) or sustainability experts to ensure a truly positive impact.
 Be aware that sustainable development is complex, with potential unforeseen side effects.

 - Study the Global Welfare Guidance for Animals in Tourism and try to commit to it.

 - Promote your concern for sustainability in your marketing.
 Encourage your clients to post positive reviews on travel review websites like TripAdvisor and Zoover.